m-alani/richvale-medical/README.md

 # Richvale Medical Center

 This is the development repo for Richvale Medical Center's website, found at [http://richvalemedical.ca](http://richvalemedical.ca "Visit richvalemedical.ca").
 The project took 2 weeks to complete; from initial requirement gathering, to deployment.
-This repo is made public for demonstrations' reasons, however, feedback on my code & techniques are always welcome.
+While this repo is made public for demonstration purposes, as always, feedback on my code & techniques are always welcome.

 ---